influxdata/docs-v2/content/flux/v0.x/data-types/basic/float.md

 - [Operate on floats](#operate-on-floats)

 ## Float syntax
-A float literal is represented by a decimal integer, a decimal point, and a decimal fraction.
+A float literal contains a decimal integer, a decimal point, and a decimal fraction.

 ```js
 0.0